Incrementis/Javascript-floating-point-overview-/README.md

 # Javascript-floating-point-overview-
 Calculates bits to integer, integer to bits and some interesting floating point examples.
-Check the wiki for detailed information!
+For more information please visit the wiki for this project:
 STILL IN WORK!!